PMArkive/NintendoClients_wiki/Eagle-Protocol.md

 | | Token string |

 ### Login Result
+The payload contains the user id from the token and a null terminator.

 | Bits | Description |
 | --- | --- |
 | 32 | Error code |